-The Company is continuing discussions with the Mid West Ports Authority (MWPA) for export of silica sand product from Geraldton Port to enable a storage area and shiploading within their Port Maximisation Plan.
+The Company is engaging with the Mid West Ports Authority (MWPA) for export of silica sand product from Geraldton Port to enable a storage area and shiploading within their Port Maximisation Plan.
 Proposed sites for future storage and berth access for shiploading have been identified.

 The Company has access to the adjacent Brand Highway from the Arrowsmith North processing plant site and an approved road intersection construction plan from Main Roads WA to enable road transport of silica sand product in the short-term.

-The Company is preparing tender documents for the short-term haulage operations.
+The Company has prepared tender documents for the short-term haulage operations.

-Major Advance In Arrowsmith North Environmental Approvals Process
+Arrowsmith North Environmental Approvals Process